facebookresearch/r3m/README.md

 To train the representation run:

-`python train_representation.py hydra/launcher=local hydra/output=local agent.langweight=1.0 agent.size=50 experiment=r3m_test dataset=ego4d doaug=rctraj agent.l1weight=0.00001 batch_size=16`
+`python train_representation.py hydra/launcher=local hydra/output=local agent.langweight=1.0 agent.size=50 experiment=r3m_test dataset=ego4d doaug=rctraj agent.l1weight=0.00001 batch_size=16 datapath=<PATH TO PARSED Ego4D DATA>`

- Note, this reads data from my checkpoint directory.
-Still needs to be cleaned up more.
+Note: For fast training, the Ego4D data loading code assumes that the dataset has been parsed into frames, with a folder for each video clip and frames of the videoclip (resized to [224 x 224]) numbered within the directory (for example `000123.jpg`).
+It also assumes a file called `manifest.csv` which has a row for each clip, with the path to the clip folder, the clip length, and the natural language pairing for the clip.